 5. Handmade soba cooking class in Tokyo

-In this handmade soba noodles cooking class in Tokyo, you’ll get to appreciate the craftsmanship which goes into making quality, authentic buckwheat noodles.
-In the comfort of a private home, you’ll learn to carry out the whole process of mixing, rolling, cutting, and cooking your own noodles from scratch.
+In this handmade soba noodles and kakiage tempura cooking class in Tokyo, you’ll get to appreciate the craftsmanship which goes into making quality, authentic buckwheat noodles.

 Japanese sushi cooking classes in Tokyo

 Sushi.
-It’s become synonymous with Japan, often the first thing that people think of when they think of this beautiful country.
-So, how about impressing people back home after one of our sushi cooking classes in Tokyo?
+It’s become synonymous with Japan, often the first thing that comes to mind when people think of this beautiful country.
+So, how about impressing people back home with your newfound knowledge after taking part in one of our sushi cooking classes in Tokyo?

 6. Private Tokyo sushi-making class at 100-year-old sushi bar